Skip to content

 execution is present only when --against is set.

---against does not capture WRECs.
-It’s a preview / smoke check - useful for “does this spec actually describe the service” or “which operations are live?”
-For real recordings, use wraith record and exercise the twin the usual way.
-The two tools complement each other:
+By default --against does not capture WRECs — it’s a preview / smoke check, useful for “does this spec actually describe the service” or “which operations are live?”

 Terminal window